KaranSampath/purm-health/README.md

 # purm-health
-PURM Project analyzing the relations between environmental health indicators and demographic spatial data in Philadelphia
+Analyzing the relations between environmental health indicators and demographic spatial data in Philadelphia using R